CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method

 \subsubsection{Hessian Preconditioner}

-Optimization of the ASCI orbitals is carried out by a Broyden-Fletcher-Goldfarb-Shanno (BFGS) procedure to obtain quasi-Newton convergence behavior.
+Optimization of the ASCI orbitals is carried out by a Broyden--Fletcher--Goldfarb--Shanno (BFGS) procedure, which yields quasi-Newton convergence behavior.
 In order to obtain rapid convergence, it is beneficial to precondition the gradient by the inverse of the Hessian matrix:

-Since inverting the Hessian matrix is computationally very expensive, an approximate Hessian which is easily inverted (such as just the diagonal of the Hessian) is used in practice.
-Even constructing the exact Hessian diagonal can be too expensive as the exact Hessian diagonal requires certain two electron integrals between orbitals in the spaces being rotated between.
-Since we wish to carry out the MO transformation only in the active space or with at most one general index, we neglect those integrals that we have not included in the MO transformation.
+Since inverting the Hessian matrix is computationally expensive, an approximate Hessian which is easily inverted (such as just the diagonal of the Hessian) is used in practice.
+Even constructing the exact Hessian diagonal can be too expensive, as the exact Hessian diagonal requires certain two electron integrals between orbitals in the spaces that are being rotated.
+Since we wish to carry out the MO transformation only in the active space, or with at most one general index, we neglect those integrals that have not been included in the MO transformation.
 In order to improve this approximation (neglecting these 2-electron integrals), we follow the suggestion of Chaban et al.~\cite{chaban_approximate_1997} and add small corrections to the inactive-active and active-virtual Hessian diagonal.
 The approximate Hessian diagonal elements are then

-where ${}^DF = {}^IF + {}^AF$ and $F$ is the generalized Fock defined above.
-In the case of the active-active orbital rotations, all of the necessary integrals have already been generated and moreover the active-active block is the most difficult block to converge due to the coupling of the active-active rotations to the CI expansion coefficients (which are optimized at each orbital step by rediagonalizing the Hamiltonian after each step).
+where ${}^DF = {}^IF + {}^AF$ and $F$ is the generalized Fock matrices defined above.
+In the case of the active-active orbital rotations, all of the necessary integrals have already been generated.
+Moreover, the active-active block is the most difficult block to converge due to the coupling of the active-active rotations to the CI expansion coefficients that are reoptimized after each orbital step by diagonalization of the Hamiltonian.
 Therefore, we use the exact active-active Hessian diagonal for preconditioning:

-where $\Gamma_{pqrs}' = \frac{1}{2}(\Gamma_{pqrs}+\Gamma_{pqsr})$
+where $\Gamma_{pqrs}' = \frac{1}{2}(\Gamma_{pqrs}+\Gamma_{pqsr})$.